 Currently, Liqo supports the Cilium CNI only when kube-proxy is enabled.
 Additionally, known limitations concern the impossibility of accessing the backends of NodePort and LoadBalancer services hosted on remote clusters, from a local cluster using Cilium as CNI.

-Liqo can be installed on a Kubeadm cluster through:
+Liqo can be installed on a Kubeadm cluster with the following command:

 liqoctl install kubeadm